TopBiketoursPortugal/TopBikeToursPortugal/content/tours/minho-walking-hiking-holiday-in-the-north-of-portugal.md

       lng: "1"
   - day: "6"
     title: "Day 6: Vila Praia de Âncora – Viana do Castelo: 20 Km"
-    description: In this last day, the walk continues to follow the Santiago Coast Camino, like the previous day this path is flat with some cobblestone and dirt roads.
+    description: In this day, the walk continues to follow the Santiago Coast Camino, like the previous day this path is flat with some cobblestone and dirt roads.
 During the day you will find some Forts and windmills, the Fort that stands out it´s the Dog´s Fort dated in 1702 by the king D.
       Pedro II mainly used to defend the coast from the pirates.
 Arriving to the final destination of this tour, you can visit the Santa Lúzia Sanctuary, the historical center and the foundation of Gil Eanes (it’s a Portuguese hospital ship now transformed in a museum).
-To eat we recommend the codfish at Zé do Pipo a famous dish that you can only taste in this place
+Also, take a moment to visit the Catedral of Viana, a gothic masterpiece built in the first half of the XV century.
+To eat we recommend the codfish at Zé do Pipo a famous dish that you can only taste in this place.
     location:
       lat: "1"
       lng: "1"
   - day: "7"
-    description: "Starting your day to the last destination of this journey, take a moment to visit the lasts monuments of Viana do Castelo city: the Catedral of Viana, a gothic masterpiece built in the first half of the XV century and as the walk continues, the last monument of Viana city will be seen, cross the bridge Eiffel and be embrace by the Lima river.
+    description: Starting your day to the last destination of this journey, and as the walk continues, the last monument of Viana city will be seen, cross the bridge Eiffel and be embrace by the Lima river.
 This 19km walk will be made in stone pavement or paved roads.
 The major part of this day will be felt in the pure air surround by the forests presents in the Ecovia of Lima River.
 Arriving to the last destination of this journey in the North of Portugal, Ponte de Lima, a city recognized as world heritage, will give you the sensation of what the north represents.
 It's considered the oldest villa in Portugal founded in the year of 1125.
 The best highlight of this villa is the famous Lima bridge built by the romans during the I century with a beautiful history behind it.
-In terms of gastronomy, you can taste the famous Vinho Verde, and to eat you can have lamprey rice and also the sarrabulho rice."
+In terms of gastronomy, you can taste the famous Vinho Verde, and to eat you can have lamprey rice and also the sarrabulho rice.
     title: "Day 7: Viana do Castelo – Ponte de Lima: 19 km or (26 km to the City center)"
     location: